MartinsAlex/MA_Backtester/README.md

 ## Example 2 : Goldman Sachs

 #### From january 2017 to may 2020.
-Stratégie basée sur le croisement des moyennes mobiles pondérées de 20 et 50 jours.
+Weighted Moving Averages of 20 and 50 days.
 - Initial capital : 100'000 USD
 - Long only positions
 - Stop-loss : 5 %